 GeneCards Summary for NRAS Gene

 NRAS (NRAS Proto-Oncogene, GTPase) is a Protein Coding gene.
 Diseases associated with NRAS include Ras-Associated Autoimmune Leukoproliferative Disorder and Melanocytic Nevus Syndrome, Congenital.
-Among its related pathways are Negative regulation of MAPK pathway and NGF Pathway.
+Among its related pathways are RET signaling and Apelin signaling pathway.
 Gene Ontology (GO) annotations related to this gene include GTP binding.
 An important paralog of this gene is KRAS.

 UniProtKB/Swiss-Prot Summary for NRAS Gene

 Ras proteins bind GDP/GTP and possess intrinsic GTPase activity.